Guide · Grow

 Competitors

 Track competitor YouTube channels and a niche trending feed to see what content is working, then turn a competitor's best video into a fresh idea of your own.
-Instagram competitor lookup is available through your own connected Instagram business account.
+Instagram competitor tracking is coming soon — it's pending Meta's review.

-Setup required.
+Availability.
 YouTube tracking and the trending feed need a configured YouTube API key — if it isn't set up, those features stay quiet (no data, no error) and start working once it's configured.
-Instagram competitor lookup additionally requires your own Instagram business account connected via the official Instagram login (a manually typed handle won't work).
+Instagram competitor tracking is coming soon: it needs a connected Facebook Page and is pending Meta's review, so the Instagram option stays disabled until then — today you'd track Instagram competitors manually, outside Zendora.
 An active subscription is required, and the AI analysis shares your account's hourly AI usage budget.

 What it does

 Competitors helps you learn from others in your space without copying them.
 On YouTube you can track up to 5 channels: Zendora pulls their subscriber count, total views, video count, and recent videos, then runs an AI breakdown of what seems to be working (and, if you've connected your own YouTube account, a simple "you vs. them" comparison).
 A collapsible "What's trending in your niche" panel searches the most-viewed recent YouTube videos in your niche and asks Claude to suggest an on-brand angle for each.
 On any top video or post you can hit "Use this" to drop it into your Idea Inbox as inspiration for your next plan — phrased as "do my own take on this angle," never a copy.
-Instagram competitor lookup works the same way for up to 5 accounts, using Instagram's business-discovery data fetched through your own connected Instagram business account.
+Instagram competitor tracking will work the same way for up to 5 accounts, but it isn't live yet — it's coming soon, pending Meta's review of the connected-Facebook-Page path it depends on, so until then the Instagram option stays off and you keep tabs on Instagram competitors manually.

 How to use it